 The seeds arrived in February, making their way to the basement where my father’s plant lights stood in a corner.
 He had a special green bulb gizmo that squirted small seeds into the trays of soil.
 One of my tasks as a child was to soak the peat disks in water.
 Fascinated, I’d watch them grow before my eyes, soaking up the water and rising into small, self-contained pots.

 That was over 40 years ago, and I can still remember the smell of a fresh bag of ProMix, the earthen smell of peat moss, the evenings spent at my father’s side helping him sow tomato, pepper, and other seeds.

 Today, I garden in my raised vegetable beds, and while I start fewer plants indoors from seeds, I still love the cherished rituals of seed starting.
-If you have children at home or grandchildren, do invite them to partake in the springtime ritual of seed sowing.
+If you have children at home or grandchildren, do invite them to partake in the springtime ritual of choosing flower seed packets and seed sowing.
 It is something they too will cherish, especially if you give them seeds large enough for their tiny hands to hold easily.
 Sunflower seeds are great starter projects for youngster; they love sunflowers and watch them grow each weed, plus the seeds are big (and forgiving) enough that if dropped or planted incorrectly, they still flourish.

 Seed Starting Resources: The List

 The list and links below form the seed starting guide from Home Garden Joy.
 Each article includes tips and hints to help you grow almost anything from seed.

 - How to Read a Seed Catalog: Learn what the symbols and text mean and how it can help you grow a lovely garden this year.

 - How to Clean Seed Starting Trays: Trays should be disinfected each year.
 Here’s how to clean and disinfect seed starting equipment.